Report and Recommendations on the Revitalization of the South Brooklyn Waterfront, June 2025

 community-led conservancy models.
 To avoid displacement and ensure longterm equity, funding should prioritize community commitments over private

-4. The park should align with broader efforts to revitalize Red Hook’s working waterfront.
+development and engage businesses that would benefit from local revitalization. - The park should align with broader efforts to revitalize Red Hook’s working waterfront.
 Integrating park development with upgrades to the Brooklyn Marine Terminal would create opportunities for waterfront engagement through the park and complement new sustainable freight infrastructure at the terminal.

 Read the full report below, follow this link to download it(PDF) or go to Councilmember Alexa Avilés's official page for the report.